overviewer/Minecraft-Overviewer/docs/config.rst

     only_lit
         Only render lit caves.
 Default: False

+Hide
+    Hide blocks based on blockid.
+Blocks hidden in this way will be treated exactly the same as air.

+    **Options**

+    minerals
+        A list of block ids, or (blockid, data) tuples to hide.

 DepthTinting
     Tint blocks a color according to their depth (height) from bedrock.
 Useful mainly for cave renders.